Which major is better, Accounting vs Finance?

 A finance degree is catered more towards careers in the financial services sector, suiting students who wish to enter industries such as business, banking, and consultancy.
 The topics covered will usually focus more on the stimulation of growth, as opposed to the recording of past and present expenditure.

 The two degrees will give students the skills to specialise in different areas.
 For accounting, this may be auditing, tax, international business, management, risk assessment, or even forensic.

 For finance students, the skills gained will set them up for specialisation in different subjects, such as corporate finance, financial evaluation, the financial markets, econometrics, and much more.

-FAME subjects are incredibly popular at undergraduate level, ‘with around 25 per cent of U.K. students enrolled on related programs’.
+FAME subjects are incredibly popular at the undergraduate level, ‘with around 25 percent of U.K. students enrolled in related programs’.
 Challenging, interesting, and rewarding to study, they offer many a fulfilling university experience and strong career prospects after graduation.
 The high demand for qualified young professionals to fill the ranks of these industries means that a job at the end is almost guaranteed and the prospect of lucrative employment is incredibly high when compared to other sectors.